Dimillian/MovieSwiftUI/Readme.md

 ## SwiftUI

-MovieDBSwiftUI is in pure Swift UI, the goal is to see how far SwiftUI can go in its current implementation without using anything from UIKit (basically no UIView/UIViewController representable).
+MovieSwiftUI is in pure Swift UI, the goal is to see how far SwiftUI can go in its current implementation without using anything from UIKit (basically no UIView/UIViewController representable).

 It'll evolve with SwiftUI, every time Apple edits existing or adds new features to the framework.

 ## Platforms

-Currently MovieDBSwiftUI runs on iPhone, iPad, and macOS.
+Currently MovieSwiftUI runs on iPhone, iPad, and macOS.

 Follow me on [Twitter](https://twitter.com/dimillian) to get the latest update about features, code and SwiftUI tips and tricks!